capsule-corp-ternoa/ternoa-js/README.md

 ### Code Style

-This project uses recommended ESLint and Typescript rules to ensure coding good practices.
+This project uses Industry standard ESLint and Typescript rules to ensure good coding practices and readability.

-We've setup linters and formatters to help catch errors and improve the development experience:
+We’ve set up linters and formatters to help catch errors and enhance the overall experience:

 - [Prettier](https://prettier.io/) – ensures that code is formatted in a readable way.
 - [ESLint](https://eslint.org/) — checks code for antipatterns as well as formatting.

-[Husky](https://typicode.github.io/husky) proceeds some checks before pushing a new commit.
-It ensures that: the project is building, there are no linter/formatting issues and the test suites are not broken.
+[Husky](https://typicode.github.io/husky) proceeds with checks before pushing a new commit.
+It verifies that the project is building, there are no formatting or linter issues, and the test suites aren’t broken.

-> If you use Visual Studio Code editor we suggest you to install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.
+> If you use Visual Studio Code editor, we suggest you to install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.

 ## Contribution

-ternoa-js SDK is an open-source project, feel free to interact and move forward with us.
+Ternoa.js is an open-source SDK, feel free to interact and help us improve.

-If you are interested in contributing to the Ternoa SDK read our [contributing guidelines](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/CONTRIBUTING.md).
+If you’re interested in contributing to the Ternoa SDK, we recommend you check out our [contribution guidelines](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/CONTRIBUTING.md).

-If you want to learn how to use Ternoa SDK, the [ternoa-js-test-dapp](https://github.com/capsule-corp-ternoa/ternoa-js-test-dapp) is the perfect entry door.
-You can start by contributing there to familiarise yourself with our architecture.
+If you want to learn how to use the Ternoa SDK, the [test-dapp](https://github.com/capsule-corp-ternoa/ternoa-js-test-dapp) is the perfect place for you to start, that way you can familiarize yourself with our architecture and contribute to the ecosystem's development.

 ## Build And Run With Podman